By Tim Lambert

 In the Ancient World, it was important for kings and emperors to be able to send and receive messages over long distances.
 Not surprisingly, many Ancient Civilisations had systems for delivering messages.
 In the Roman Empire, a service called the Cursus Publicus carried official messages using relays of horses.

-In the Middle Ages, anyone who wanted to send a letter had to arrange privately for it to be delivered.
+In the Middle Ages, anyone who wanted to send a letter had to arrange delivery privately.
 In England, Henry VIII founded the Royal Mail in 1512, but at first it was only for royal use.
 However, in 1635, the royal post service was opened to the public.
 In 1661, it was reformed and became the General Post Office.
 A postmark was introduced, as well as standard rates for sending letters.

 A royal mail coach was introduced in 1784.
 In 1793, postmen in London began wearing uniforms.
 Gradually, other cities in Britain followed suit.
 Trains first carried mail in 1830.

 At first, the person who received the letter had to pay for the postage.
+However, in 1837, Rowland Hill invented the adhesive stamp.
 The world’s first postage stamp, the Penny Black, went on sale in Britain on 1 May 1840.
 (Before then, the person who received the letter had to pay the postage).

-At first, to send a letter, you had to take it to a Receiving House, or you had to give it to the Bellman.
+At first, to send a letter, you had to take it to a Receiving House or give it to the Bellman.
 He was a man who wore a uniform and rang a bell to attract attention.
 The first part of Britain to have post boxes was Jersey in 1852.
 Letter boxes were installed in mainland Britain from 1853 onwards.

-In Britain, post offices began to provide more and more services.
-In Britain, telegram services began in the mid-19th century.
+In Britain, post offices began to provide more services.
+Telegram services began in the mid-19th century.
 In 1870, the Post Office took them all over.
 The Post Office Savings Bank was founded in 1861.
 Postal orders went on sale in 1881.
 You could buy one in a post office, then send it in an envelope.
 The recipient could redeem it for cash at their local post office.
-On 1 January 1909, the first old age pensions were paid in post offices.
+Parcel post began in 1883.
+(Before then, if you wanted to send a package, you had to pay a private company).
+On 1 January 1909, post offices paid the first old age pensions.

 In 1911, the first air mail was carried in Britain.
 (It was between Hendon and Windsor).
 In 1915, Nora Willis became the first postwoman in Britain.
 In 1959, postcodes were introduced on a trial basis in Norwich.
 They were gradually extended to the rest of Britain by 1974.